 Concluding this section, we can say that by means of Similative Expressions two SoA's (relations, possible facts) are compared or opposed to one another.
 This can be done on the basis of the type of predication they have in common.
-In 2.2.1 predications based on a verb were discussed, and in 2.2.2 we saw that existential predications were the 'shared' property of two SoA's.
-As was shown in 2.2.3, it is also possible to compare two SoA's with respect to place ('like everywhere') and time ('like always'), which are relevant for their 'validity'.
-In these constructions, notably, one of the locational or temporal satellites is not expressed: the (unspecified) default values 'here' and 'now' relevant for some SoA are compared or opposed to other points in space and time, being relevant for another SoA defined by the same nuclear predication.
+In 2.2.1 predications based on a verb were discussed, and in 2.2.2 we saw that existential predications were the shared property of two SoA's.
+As was shown in 2.2.3, it is also possible to compare two SoA's with respect to place ("like everywhere") and time ("like always"), which are relevant for their "validity".
+In these constructions, notably, one of the locational or temporal satellites is not expressed: the (unspecified) default values "here" and "now" relevant for one SoA are compared or opposed to other points in space and time, being relevant for another SoA defined by the same nuclear predication.
 The similarity of satellites for place and time was exemplified by (46) and (47) respectively.
 In 2.3 satellites were compared which specify the validity of some propositional content (cf. (48) and (49)).
-Finally, in section 2.4 it was shown that also entities on level 4 (clausal structures) can be compared (cf. (52)-(56)).
+Finally, in section 2.4 it was shown that entities on level 4 (clausal structures) can also be compared (cf. (52)-(56)).

-3 Non-factual Similarity
+3 Non-factual similarity